jkeener/personal-goals/additional-folder/daily-goals.md

 - [ ] Duolingo.
 - [ ] 10/10
 - [ ] CSS Secrets
-- (Alaina makes the bed on the weekend)
+- (Alaina makes the bed on the Saturdays)